puremana/personal-blog/source/_posts/End-Of-The-Year.md

 ___

 Thanks for reading!
 Interested to see how I've been doing so far?
-You can check out the Trello board I made over here <a href="https://trello.com/b/oMSUNa0p/jeremys-holiday">https://trello.com/b/oMSUNa0p/jeremys-holiday</a>
+You can check out the Trello board I made over here [https://trello.com/b/oMSUNa0p/jeremys-holiday](https://trello.com/b/oMSUNa0p/jeremys-holiday)